Alzheimer's Screenings Often Left Out Of Seniors' Wellness Exams

 The solution is to have the medical system take a more active role in keeping in touch with people who've had a screening test.
 "We would never send somebody for a mammogram and then never follow up with them," she says.

-Some primary care doctors resist performing routine cognitive screening because studies haven't shown a clear benefit, says Dr. Sheryl Sun, chief of internal medicine at Kaiser Permanente in Santa Clara, California.
+Some primary care doctors resist performing routine cognitive screening because studies haven't shown a clear benefit, says Dr. Sheryl Sun, chief of internal medicine at Kaiser Permanente in Santa Clara, Calif.

 The U.S. Preventive Services Task Force, for example, says the current evidence on cognitive screening is insufficient to assess whether it does more harm or good.

-So it's hard to justify spending valuable time during a patient visit to do a cognitive assessment, Sun says.
+So it's hard to justify spending valuable time during a patient's visit to do a cognitive assessment, Sun says.
 "If you spend time doing things of questionable value, you might not get to the things that are of proven value," like screening for heart disease or diabetes, she says.

-"Also primary doctors who know their patients well don't need formal tests to detect cognitive problems," Sun says.
+"Also, primary doctors who know their patients well don't need formal tests to detect cognitive problems," Sun says.
 "We will notice a change within a few minutes of walking in the exam room."

 Cognitive tests make sense when a doctor suspects a problem, Sun says.
-But they probably won't become routine until researchers develop an effective treatment for Alzheimer's.
+But they probably won't become routine until researchers develop an effective treatment for Alzheimer's disease.